sheikh-mohammad/learn-agentic-ai-from-low-code-to-code/04_no_code_agents/class_handson_project.md

 2. Review the Submission: The teacher reads or watches the student's work.

-3. Compare to Rubric: They compare the submission against a predefined grading rubric.
+3. Compare to Criteria: They compare the submission against a predefined grading criteria/rubric.

 4. Assign a Score: Based on the comparison, they assign points for each criterion.

 5. Write Internal Notes: They might jot down notes for themselves about common mistakes or standout points.

-6. Formulate Feedback: Using a feedback rubric (Strengths, Weaknesses, Suggestions), they write constructive comments for the student.
+6. Formulate Feedback: Using a Feedback Method (Strengths, Weaknesses, Suggestions), they write constructive comments for the student.

 ### 2. Define What Success Looks Like